leonetlab-upct/bleo/README.md

 `docker_img="frr_ditg:v1"`

 This is the name of the Docker image used to emulate each LEO satellite, ground station, and terminal (it is assumed that Docker is properly installed and running on the system).
 A `Dockerfile` is provided for building an image based on Ubuntu with the utilities `frr` (OSPF), `ditg` (Distributed Internet Traffic Generator) and `iperf` already installed.
-To build this Docker image, run: `docker build -t frr_ditg:v1 . --no-cache`
+To build this Docker image, run: `sudo docker build -t frr_ditg:v1 . --no-cache`

 `updatemap=/usr/local/bin/updatemap`